CloudsDocker/cloudsdocker.github.io/source/_posts/2018-07-23-akka-scala.md

 Directives create Routes.

-The ¡°Route¡± is the central concept of Akka HTTP¡¯s Routing DSL.
+The Route is the central concept of Akka HTTP's Routing DSL.
 All the structures you build with the DSL, no matter whether they consists of a single line or span several hundred lines, are type turning a RequestContext into a Future[RouteResult].

 ```scala
 type Route = RequestContext => Future[RouteResult]